roadwarriorslive/Pipulate/theleakyjournal.md

 ## Fri Mar 16

     Different rhymes for different times
-    And we you don't renew 'em
+    And if you don't renew 'em
     From time to time, you'll fail to climb
     And fall down in a ruin.